Applied Linguistics Major

 Applied Linguistics Course Plan Approval Form

 The student's entire program of study must be approved by the Applied Linguistics faculty adviser.
-The faculty adviser will ensure your courswork plan satisfies all department and univerity requirements.
+The faculty adviser will ensure your coursework plan satisfies all department and university requirements.
 The faculty adviser must sign the student's Applied Linguistics Major Program of Study Approval Form and the student then submits it to the Applied Linguistics Department Manager.

 Planning Your Course Load